-Our principal uses of cash are funding our new rental asset deployments and other capital purchases, operations, and other working capital requirements.
-Over the past several years, our revenue has increased significantly from year-to-year and, as a result, our cash flows from customer collections have increased as have our profits.
-As a result, our cash provided by operating activities has increased over time and now is a significant source of capital to the business, which we expect to continue in the future.
+Our principal uses of cash are funding our new rental asset deployments and other capital purchases, operations, and other working capital requirements and, from time-to-time, the acquisition of businesses.
+Over the past several years, our revenue has increased from year-to-year and, as a result, our cash flows from customer collections have increased as have our profits.
+Our annual cash provided by operating activities has generally increased over time and has been a significant source of capital to the business, which we expect to continue in the future.